 - Preventing a taxing authority or other government entity from freezing a bank account or other assets.

-If you have an emergency, the best thing you can do is talk to an experienced bankruptcy lawyer.
+So if you have an emergency, the best thing you can do is talk to an experienced bankruptcy lawyer.
 A bankruptcy attorney who has extensive experience preparing and filing bankruptcy cases can quickly assess your situation.
-He can explain your options for preventing something from happening, including filing for bankruptcy relief.
+Therefore, he can explain your options for preventing something from happening, including filing for bankruptcy relief.

 The reasons you want to consult with an attorney before filing an emergency bankruptcy petition include: